University of Auckland: City Campus

 The City Campus in the Auckland CBD has the majority of the students and faculties.
 It covers 16 hectares and has a range of amenities including cafes, health services, libraries, childcare facilities and a recreation centre.
+In late 2025 the refurbished Old Choral Hall was officially reopened by the Minister for Arts, Culture and Heritage, Paul Goldsmith.
+He Āhuru Mōwai, a cultural support centre for Māori students, opened in March 2025, and a Law and Performing Arts development was among the major building projects in progress at the end of the year.